best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 We suggest the following for a good README:

-- Short statement of intent
+- Short statement of intent.
-- Longer description describing the problem that your project solves and how it solves it
+- Longer description describing the problem that your project solves and how it solves it.
-- Basic installation instructions or link to installation guide
+- Basic installation instructions or link to installation guide.
-- Example usage
+- Example usage.
-- Screenshot if your project has a graphical user interface
+- Screenshot if your project has a graphical user interface.
-- Links to related projects
+- Links to related projects.

 ## Contributing guidance

 When collaborating, it is also useful to outline the standards used within your project.
 This might include particular packages that should used for certain tasks and guidance on the [code style](code-style) used in the project.
-If you plan to have contributors from outside your organisation it is useful to include a code of conduct too.
+If you plan to have contributors from outside your organisation, it is useful to include a code of conduct too.
 Please [see GitHub](https://docs.github.com/en/github/building-a-strong-community/adding-a-code-of-conduct-to-your-project) for advice on creating a code of conduct.

 For an example, see the CONTRIBUTING file from our [gptables package](https://github.com/best-practice-and-impact/gptables/blob/master/CONTRIBUTING.md):